SridharShyam/LU-Decomposition/README.md

 ```

 ## Output:
+(i) To find the L and U matrix:

 ![Alt text](<Screenshot 2023-12-29 204604.png>)

+(ii) To find the LU Decomposition of a matrix:

 ![Alt text](<Screenshot 2023-12-29 204624.png>)

 ## Result:
 Thus the program to find the LU Decomposition of a matrix is written and verified using python programming.